 Dizziness or light-headedness: Sometimes you may feel light-headed or dizzy when you stand up.
 This may be a sign of excess fluid drainage and stopping the fluid drain for a few minutes could make the dizziness stop.

-Spinal Fluid Leak: Rarely, spinal fluid may leak around the catheter and its dressing.
+Spinal fluid leak: Rarely, spinal fluid may leak around the catheter and its dressing.
 If it leaks onto a non-sterile area, the physician may decide to remove the catheter.
 Depending on how much you have drained, a new one may be put in or multiple spinal taps may be done to drain more spinal fluid.

-Let your physician know immediately –
+Let your practitioner know immediately if you:

 Request an Appointment